molly/GorillaBot/docs/admin_commands.md

 ### part
     !part [#channel] [message]
 Parts from the specified channel, or the current channel if unspecified.
 Only parts from one channel at a time.
 If a message is included, this will be used as the part message.

+### set
+    !set [#channel] [setting]
+Change settings for a command.
+Allowed settings for each command are viewable in the command documentation.